COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 Prior to making an ensemble, a structure prediction must be performed using Alphafold-2 or Colabfold.

 In the 0-inputs directory, you can find an Alphafold-2 (AF2) and a Colabfold prediction of PaaA2.
-The user can choose to use either the AF2 or the Colabfold prediction for this tutorial.
+The user can in principle choose to use either the AF2 or the Colabfold prediction for this tutorial.

 ### AF2